janfri/multi_exiftool/README.md

 * Timestamps => Time (with local time zone of no one given)
 * values of form "n/m" => Rational except PartOfSet and Track

-The conversion is done in the method Values#convert.
+The conversion is done in the method ReaderValues#convert.
 So you can change it's behaviour as following examples show.

 ### Example 1